Nicolae Ceaușescu: Leadership of Romania

 When Gheorghiu-Dej died on 19 March 1965, Ceaușescu was not the obvious successor, despite his closeness to the longtime leader.
-But widespread infighting by older and more connected officials led the Politburo to choose Ceaușescu as a compromise candidate.
+However, widespread infighting by older and more connected officials led the Politburo to choose Ceaușescu as a compromise candidate.
 He was elected general secretary on 22 March 1965, three days after Gheorghiu-Dej's death.

 One of Ceaușescu’s first major acts after becoming general secretary in March 1965 was to restore the party’s historical name, changing it from the Romanian Workers’ Party back to the Communist Party of Romania at the party’s ninth congress later that year.
 Later that year, a new constitution—adopted by the Great National Assembly in August 1965—renamed the country the Socialist Republic of Romania, replacing the former designation of "Romanian People’s Republic".
 In December 1967, Ceaușescu consolidated his power when he became President of the State Council, thereby assuming the role of head of state.
 His regime maintained strict political control, and thousands of dissenters were imprisoned or, in some cases, confined in psychiatric institutions.

 Initially, Ceaușescu became a popular figure, both in Romania and in the West, because of his independent foreign policy, which challenged the authority of the Soviet Union.
 In the 1960s, he eased press censorship and ended Romania's active participation in the Warsaw Pact, but Romania formally remained a member.
 He refused to take part in the 1968 invasion of Czechoslovakia by Warsaw Pact forces and even actively and openly condemned it in his 21 August 1968 speech.
 He travelled to Prague a week before the invasion to offer moral support to his Czechoslovak counterpart, Alexander Dubček.
 Although the Soviet Union largely tolerated Ceaușescu's recalcitrance, his seeming independence from Moscow earned Romania maverick status within the Eastern Bloc.